Information on nitrosamines for marketing authorisation holders

 Perform further confirmatory testing on the products identified to be at risk of N-nitrosamine formation or (cross-)contamination and report confirmed presence of nitrosamines as soon as possible.

-For more information on the development of analytical methods, see below Questions and answers for marketing authorisation holders / applicants on the CHMP opinion for the Article 5(3) referral.
+For more information on the requirements of analytical methods, see below Questions and answers for marketing authorisation holders / applicants on the CHMP opinion for the Article 5(3) referral.

-- it is a newly identified nitrosamine that is not covered in CHMP article 5 (3) opinion or EMA/CMDh Q&A, irrespective of the amount detected.
+it is a newly identified nitrosamine that is not published in EMA Appendix 1 or is in line with question 10 of the questions and answers below, irrespective of the amount detected.

 In these cases, they should submit this template in addition to the ‘Step 2 - Nitrosamine detected response template’.